DonggeonMoon/DonggeonMoon/README.md

-Be a skillful and erudite developer.
-What I want to.👶
+Be a skillful and erudite developer, what I want to.👶

 📌 Ongoing activities:

-* Migration to JPA circumstances and code enhancement
+* Codes refactoring
 * Linux and infra study

 📚 To-do List: